 The industry for which Sunderland was known above all others is of course shipbuilding and Sunderland has long claimed to be the biggest shipbuilding town in the world.

 The first record of shipbuilding in Sunderland was in 1346 when a certain Thomas Menville is recorded as building a vessel here.
 It was constructed at Hendon near the coast but it is likely that ships were being built in Sunderland before that time.

 Early ships were of course built of wood including 63 ships built at Sunderland in 1776.
-John Rain’s Eye Plan of Sunderland, a conceptual map dating from the 1790s shows dozens of ships’ carpenters hard at work near the river mouth and Daniel Defoe visiting in 1762 was struck by the bustle and prosperity of the town.
+John Rain’s Eye Plan of Sunderland, a conceptual map dating from the 1790s shows dozens of ships’ carpenters hard at work near the river mouth.
+Daniel Defoe who had visited Sunderland in 1762 was struck by the bustle and prosperity of the town.